-Upon reception of the SYSTEM INFORMATION DELIVERY COMMAND message, the gNB-DU shall broadcast the requested Other SI , and delete the UE context corresponding to the Confirmed UE ID IE, if any.
+Upon reception of the SYSTEM INFORMATION DELIVERY COMMAND message, the gNB-DU shall broadcast the requested Other SI or posSI, and delete the UE context corresponding to the Confirmed UE ID IE, if any.

+SIType List IE is used to provide SI list of other SI or positioning SI.
+If PosSIRequested IE is present, SIType List IE contains SI list of requested positioning SI, otherwise SIType List IE contains SI list of requested other SI.

 Interactions with gNB-DU Configuration Update procedure: